JadenGeller/swift-priority-heap/README.md

 ### Swift Collections

 PriorityHeap is backed by the Heap data structure from the [swift-collections](https://github.com/apple/swift-collections) package.
 Swift Collections is an open-source project from Apple introducing new data structures to Swift.
 For more detailed information about the performance and characteristics of the underlying Heap data structure, you can refer to the [official documentation](https://github.com/apple/swift-collections/blob/main/Documentation/Heap.md#performance).

-> [!WARNING]
-> `HeapModule` is taken from an unreleased version of swift-collections, which is described as "currently unstable and may change without notice".

-Once released, this package should be updated to depend directly on swift-collections instead of duplicating this code.